donishadsmith/neurocaps/docs/introduction.rst

 Acknowledgements
 ----------------
-Some foundational concepts in neurocaps take inspiration from features or design patterns implemented in other neuroimaging Python packages, specifically:
+Some foundational concepts in NeuroCAPs take inspiration from features or design patterns implemented in other neuroimaging Python packages, specifically:

 - mtorabi59's `pydfc <https://github.com/neurodatascience/dFC>`_, a toolbox that allows comparisons among several popular dynamic functionality methods.